hartwigmedical/pipeline5/README.md

 Other arguments may be desirable or this list may have changed by the time you read this; run the application with the `-help` argument to see a full list.

+#### 3.6.3 Invocation

+A typical invocation might look like this:

+`$ docker run -v /tmp/secrets:/secrets 123456789012 -set_id myset -sample_id CPCT12345678`

+Where the previously-downloaded private key file from GCP has been placed in the local `/tmp/secrets` directory (and the pipeline will just use the default value), `123456789012` is the `IMAGE ID` from the output of `docker images` and everything after it is an argument to the pipeline application itself.
+Command line arguments may be discovered like this:

+`$ docker run 123456789012 -help`

 ### 3.7 Troubleshooting and Bug Reports

 Having discussed the output and runtime buckets and invocation options, it is now possible to provide some general troubleshooting